Department of Classics

 Teaching and Research Personnel

-We currently have eight philologists associated with the department:
+We currently have seven philologists associated with the department:

 Lauren Ginsberg, Ph.D.
 Assistant Professor of Classics, Roman narratives of civil war.